jabezapilado/vendwise-flutter-app/README.md

 # Vendwise

-Flutter-based inventory and point-of-sale companion app.
+Flutter-based inventory and point-of-sale companion app for Android and iOS.

 ## Prerequisites